 Between 1979 and 1985 Loubser conducted ethno-archaeological work on a a variety of stone-walled settlements that were built by Bantu-speaking agriculturalists in South Africa, including Sotho-Tswana sites in Gauteng, Ndebele sites in Polokwane, and Venda sites in the Soutpansberg.
 His other excavations in South Africa include an Early Iron Age site on the Tugela River, a Late Stone Age site on the Riet River, and a historic period site at Breyten.
 All these projects resulted in a better understanding of culture history sequences, settlement layouts, and oral histories.

 Since he emigrated from South Africa to Georgia in 1993, Loubser has been conducting CRM archaeology and rock art work in the United States of America.
 His archaeological work in the southeastern United States, primarily as a Principal Investigator with New South Associates, Inc., included a variety of Phase I surveys, Phase II test excavations, and Phase III data recoveries in Georgia, Florida, North and South Carolina, and Alabama, specializing in the Woodland and Mississippian periods.
-As an archaeologist with Stratum Unlimited, LLC, Loubser has been part of CRM fieldwork projects in California, Hawaii., Idaho, and North Carolina.
-He has authored and co-authored over 180 reports concerning CRM work in the United States.
+As an independent archaeologist with Stratum Unlimited LLC since 2006, Loubser has been leading excavations in Oregon, western North Carolina, and northeastern Georgia.
+He also partook as consultant in archaeological fieldwork projects in California, Hawaii, Idaho, and North Carolina.
+He has authored and co-authored 200 reports concerning CRM work in the United States.